cloud66/help-old/_posts/building-your-stack/getting-started-with-manifest-files.md

 <h2 id="how">How can I use a manifest file?</h2>

-To use a manifest file, simply create a file called `manifest.yml` under a folder named `.cloud66` in the root of your source code, and check it into your repository.
+To use a manifest file :
+- In `Classic Stacks` , simply create a file called `manifest.yml` under a folder named `.cloud66` in the root of your source code, and check it into your repository.
 Cloud 66 looks for this file when you build a new stack or deploy an existing one.
 Having a `manifest.yml` file in your source code disables the UI settings for the parts of the stack that are defined in the file.
+- In `Docker Stacks` you can provide manifest contents after stack analyzed before deployement, in `Advanced` page.
+You can also use `Configure manifest` in stack sidebar to change some items after stack deployment finished`.

 <h2 id="examples">Manifest file examples</h2>